natecraddock/telescope-zf-native.nvim/README.md

 The above settings are the default, so if you are satisfied with the defaults there is no need to change anything.

-To confirm that the extension loaded properly, and that settings are applied, run `:checkhealth zf-native` to view the library path and current settings.

 ### Supported Platforms

-The `lib/` directory contains libraries for:
+The `lib/` directory contains libzf pre-compiled libraries for:
 * linux (x86 and arm)
 * macos (x86 and arm)
 * windows (x86)

 If your OS is not supported, or there are issues loading the libraries please submit an issue.
+For requests of support of new platforms or any other issue, please include the output of `:checkhealth zf-native` in the issue.

 ## Related